 After the central cornea is remolded by the high energy ultra-violet pulses of the excimer laser, the cap is folded back over the central cornea and allowed to heal in place without the need for any sutures.
 The patient does have a 4 to 5 hour period of time when there is discomfort that feels like sandiness in the eyes, which is tolerated better by simply keeping the eyes closed for this period of time.
 After this 4-5 hours, the eyes are expected to be comfortable, and we can expect a return to normal activities by the next day.
 By the next day, we expect the patient to be seeing quite well, though fluctuations of vision are normal over the expected healing time of 3-4 months.

 Although the LASIK procedure, when performed on an individual that is an appropriate candidate, is very successful, some symptoms, such as glare at night, are common early on in the healing period.
-Our topography guided technique for smoothing does tend to lessen this issue.
+Our topography-guided technique for smoothing does tend to lessen this issue.
 In addition, dry eye symptoms are also common during the healing period but can be successfully managed with the use of artificial tears.
 We expect that these symptoms settle in most individuals over the 3 – 4 month healing time.
 Other issues, such as infections or flap problems, are uncommon, and often can be successfully managed.
-For a more complete discussion of risks and benefits, it is best to come in for a consultation so that a relevant discussion of factors as related to your particular circumstances can be discussed.
+For a more complete discussion of risks and benefits, it is best to come in for a consultation to either our Phoenix or Sun City locations so that a relevant discussion of factors as related to your particular circumstances can be discussed.

 Q. LASIK or PRK?
 What is the best type of refractive surgical procedure for you?